 Completing Learning Modules

-There are two options to complete learning modules.
-These two options are outlined below.
+There are three options to complete learning modules.
+These three options are outlined below.

 Option 1: Volunteer Central for volunteer applicants

 Gold volunteer applicants have one or more required modules to complete prior to acceptance.
 All Gold volunteer applicants must complete the Welcome to MSU Extension module.
 The most efficient and interactive way to complete this training is via Volunteer Central.
 Volunteer applicants access these by logging in to their profile.
 Once logged in, volunteers will see the tasks that still need to be completed on their screening dashboard.
 The learning modules that are automatically required based on the volunteer level (Silver or Gold) and the program area will auto populate to the dashboard.
 An applicant should click on the “Launch” button next to the course name to activate the course.
 When a volunteer completes a module through Volunteer Central, it is automatically recorded in eCoordinator, which allows MSU Extension professionals to ensure that requirements have been completed.

 The most efficient and interactive way to complete a learning module is via Volunteer Central.
 Volunteers can login to their profile.
 If there is a newly required training, it will appear under “Annual Dashboard”.
 Optional trainings can be found by selecting the “My Trainings“ tab and locating the desired learning module.
 Next, you should click on the “Launch” button next to it to activate the course.
 Upon completion, the learning module will be marked as “Completed” and staff will see this in eCoordinator.